Fred Allen: Town Hall Tonight

-Allen first hosted The Linit Bath Club Revue on CBS, moving the show to NBC and becoming The Salad Bowl Revue (in a nod to new sponsor Hellmann's Mayonnaise, which was marketed by the parent company of Linit) later in the year.
+Allen first hosted The Linit Bath Club Revue on CBS and moved the show to NBC to become The Salad Bowl Revue (in a nod to new sponsor Hellmann's Mayonnaise, which was marketed by the parent company of Linit) later in the year.
 The show became The Sal Hepatica Revue (1933–34), The Hour of Smiles (1934–35), and finally Town Hall Tonight (1935–39).
-In 1939–40, however, sponsor Bristol-Myers, which advertised Ipana toothpaste as well as Sal Hepatica during the program, altered the title to The Fred Allen Show, over his objections.
-Allen's perfectionism (odd to some, considering his deft ad-libs) caused him to leap from sponsor to sponsor until Town Hall Tonight allowed him to set his chosen small-town milieu and establish himself as a bona fide radio star.
+In 1939–40, however, sponsor Bristol-Myers, which advertised Ipana toothpaste as well as Sal Hepatica during the program, altered the title to The Fred Allen Show over his objections.
+Allen's perfectionism (odd to some because of his deft ad libs) caused him to leap from sponsor to sponsor until Town Hall Tonight allowed him to set his chosen small-town milieu and establish himself as a bona fide radio star.

-The hour-long show featured segments that would influence radio and, much later, television; news satires such as Rowan and Martin's Laugh-Ins "Laugh-In Looks at the News" and Saturday Night Live's "Weekend Update" were influenced by Town Hall Tonight's "The News Reel", later renamed "Town Hall News" (and in 1939–40, as a sop to his sponsor, "Ipana News").
-The Tonight Show Starring Johnny Carson's "Mighty Carson Art Players" routines referenced Allen's Mighty Allen Art Players, in name and sometimes in routines.
+The hour-long show featured segments that would influence radio and, much later, television.
+News satires such as Rowan and Martin's Laugh-Ins "Laugh-In Looks at the News" and Saturday Night Live's "Weekend Update" were influenced by Town Hall Tonight's "The News Reel", later renamed "Town Hall News" (and in 1939–40, as a sop to his sponsor, "Ipana News").
+The Tonight Show Starring Johnny Carson's "Mighty Carson Art Players" routines referred to the Mighty Allen Art Players in name and sometimes in routines.

 Allen and company also satirized popular musical comedies and films of the day, including and especially Oklahoma!.
-Allen also did semi-satirical interpretations of well-known lives—including his own.
+Allen also did semi-satirical interpretations of well-known lives, including his own.

 The show that became Town Hall Tonight was the longest-running hour-long comedy-based show in classic radio history.
 In 1940, Allen moved back to CBS Radio with a new sponsor and show name, Texaco Star Theater, airing every Wednesday at 9:00 pm ET on CBS, then Sundays at 9:00 pm in the fall of 1941.
-By 1942, he shortened the show to half an hour, at 9:30 pm ET—under network and sponsor edict, not his own.
-He also chafed under being forced to give up a Town Hall Tonight signature, using barely known and amateur guests effectively, in favor of booking more recognizable guests, although he liked many of those.
-Guests included singers from Kingston, New York, the original woman behind the "Aunt Jemima" on pancake boxes, and singer Donald Gardner, from Saugerties, New York.
+By 1942, he shortened the show to half an hour, at 9:30 pm ET, under the edicts of the network and sponsor.
+He also chafed under being forced to give up a Town Hall Tonight signature of using barely-known and amateur guests effectively in favor of booking more recognizable guests although he liked many of them.
+Guests included singers from Kingston, New York, the original woman behind the "Aunt Jemima" on pancake boxes, and singer Donald Gardner from Saugerties, New York.

-Allen held himself personally responsible for the show's success, devoting much of his time to writing and rewriting routines and scripts.
+Allen held himself personally responsible for the show's success and devoted much of his time to writing and rewriting routines and scripts.
 The overwork took a heavy toll on his health.
 His condition was diagnosed as hypertension, and he was forced to take more than a year off.